ShyamGit01/CodeBooks/Node/BasicNode.md

   Node. js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node. js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

 ### 2. How to install on your system
-Step 1: Download Node.js Installer.
-In a web browser, navigate to https://nodejs.org/en/download/ Step 2: Install Node.js and NPM from Browser.
+- Download Node.js Installer.
+In a web browser, navigate to https://nodejs.org/en/download/
+- Install Node.js and NPM from Browser.
 Once the installer finishes downloading, launch it.
-Step 3: Verify Installation.
+- Verify Installation.

 ### 3. How to start a node project
 - If you want to set all the project details manually then